GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 }
 ```

-Set the `markdownFormatter` property in the `Appearance` config and you are done:
+Set the `markdownFormatter` property in the `Appearance` configuration and you are done:

 ```swift
 Appearance.default.formatters.markdownFormatter = CustomMarkdownFormatter()